 So part one of the Veeam Backup for Microsoft 365 discusses the shared responsibility model and outlines both Microsoft and Customer responsibilities.
-I also took at why you need to backup briefly but will dive more into this for part two.
+I also look at why you need to backup briefly but will dive more into this for part two.
 You can find resource links and part one here – Part 1

 When it comes to backing up your Microsoft 365 data, there are seven reasons why you NEED to back it up –

 - Retention policy gaps and confusion: Retention policies in Microsoft 365 are designed to help organizations comply with regulations, laws and internal policies that require that they retain or delete content; they are not back ps.
-But even if you do rely on your retention policy in place of a backup, these retention policies are hard to keep up with, let alone man ge.
+But even if you do rely on your retention policy in place of a backup, these retention policies are hard to keep up with, let alone manage.
 A backup provides longer and more accessible retention that’s all protected and stored in one place for easy recovery.

 - Legal and compliance requirements: There are eDiscovery capabilities built into Microsoft 365, but a third-party backup solution is purpose-built to easily search within a backup and quickly bring back data to meet any regulatory compliance needs.